PharaohCola13/pacviz/02-pacman-residual-plot.Rmd

 There are shortcomings for a visualization that views big-picture components of a model.
 In the case of the 'Pac-Man' residual plot we lose the ability to determine the dependence of the relationship.
 Through a traditional residual plot, it would be simple to determine if there was systematic or random error based on the relationship between the standard deviation and the domain of the data.

+## Recommendations

+The discussions in this section will revolve around preferred color schemes and helpful character codes for UTF-8 symbols that can be used as units.

+### Color Scheme

+Since one of the two colors in the visualization is white, the other is a user input with the default being `gold`.
+The following colors are predefined in R, with the whole list available [here](http://www.stat.columbia.edu/~tzheng/files/Rcolor.pdf), and are a good fit in terms of contrast and readability.

+- `lightskyblue`
+- `lightsteelblue`
+- `darksalmon`
+- `palegreen`
+- `gray86`
+- `plum`

+### Characters

+- Angstrom: `\uc5`
+- More will be added

 ## Usage
 ```R
 pacman(